SecDevOps-jmcdonough/AzureMicroSeg/README.md

         * TAG      = ""
         * username = ""
         * password = ""

         The `terraform.tfvars` file provides inputs for the resources that will be deployed.

     1. Run `terraform init`
+        * Initialize the Terraform environment, download required providers

     1. Run `terraform validate`
-        * If everything is valid, this message will be displayed `Success!
+        * Validate terraform files, references, variables, etc. If everything is valid, this message will be displayed `Success!
 The configuration is valid.`

     1. Run `terraform plan`
+        * Plan what objects will be created, updated, destroyed

     1. Run `terraform apply`
-        * terraform will ask for confirmation of the planned deployment, type `yes`
+        * Apply the terraform directives, terrafomr will ask for confirmation of the planned deployment, type `yes`

     At the end of this step you should have an environment similar to the below